doudar/SmartSpin2k/README.md

 2. Install PlatformIO into Visual Code. https://platformio.org/platformio-ide
 3. Open this project in PlatformIO.
 4. Compile the project and upload to an ESP32
 5. Print all the hardware.
 You'll need 1 Bottom Case, 1 Knob Cup, Both Spur Gears, 1 Stepper Crossbar, 1 Top Cover and a knob insert that fits your spin bike.
-PETG works well.
+PETG works well for printing all hardware.
 6. If you're using the same switches for the shifters, you can optionally print the provided files.
 Previously I was using tape as a protective enclosure and it worked fine (if ugly).
 7. Wire all of the connections outside the case.
 Use push on connectors if possible.
 8. Press both bearings into the recess.